abibbs/friendlychat/README.md

 ## Key Features
 - Real-time messaging with Socket.io
 - Message caching with Redis to reduce API calls and improve latency
-- Sentiment analysis on messages using GPT 3.5 for safe and friendly conversations
+- Sentiment analysis on messages using GPT-3.5 for safe and friendly conversations
 - Speech-to-text with Deepgram AI API

 ## Tech Stack